ml-and-ds-papers-on-the-go/andre-ye.github.io/history/winter/reading-responses/rr7/myth-of-reluctant-superpower.md

 ### Introduction
 - Events culminating in an onward thrust of 1898 and a dramatic emergence on the world stage.
-- *Greatness was not sough, it happened*.
+- Prevailing idea: *Greatness was not sought, it happened*.
 American policy was a response to external factors.
   - 1898, Americans chose war only when depredations of Spain in Cuba were intolerable.
   - 1914, U.S. remained neutral, intervening only when Germany violated U.S. neutrality rights.
   - 1939, Americans stayed on the sidelines until provoked by Japan's Pearl Harbor attack.